sindresorhus/got/migration-guides.md

 	hooks: {
 		init: [
 			options => {
+				// Save the original option, so we can look at it in the `afterResponse` hook options._json = options.json;

 				if (options.json && options.jsonReplacer) {
 					options.body = JSON.stringify(options.body, options.jsonReplacer);
 					options.json = false; // We've handled that on our own